Jasmine-Breeze27/1701QCA-Assessment3/journal/journal.md

 ![Image](28.jpg)
 ![Image](29.jpg)

 The majority of the project was complete!
-It wass time for finishing touches.
+It was time for finishing touches.

 ![Image](30.jpg)